OHA20/OHA20/README.md

 # Introduction
 - 👋 Hello, I’m Ola.
-- 👀 I’m interested in computer science and business.
+- 👀 I’m really interested in computer science and business.
 - 🌱 I’m currently doing a BSc in TUD Business Computing.
+- 😎 Big fan of coding in C#, Java and Python.